-We seek to recruit a highly motivated student with strong numeracy and/or experimental skills.
-The ideal candidate will have a minimum 2.1 (or equivalent) in a relevant discipline (economics, mathematics, physics, computer science, cognitive sciences, psychology, neuroscience).
-A Masters degree (awarded or expected) and an interest in the study of strategic decision-making and neuroeconomics are desirable.
-Proficiency in oral and written English is required according to the University Regulations (http://www2.warwick.ac.uk/study/postgraduate/apply/english/).
+- We seek to recruit a highly motivated student with very strong numeracy and/or experimental skills.
+The ideal candidate will have a first class (or equivalent) Master degree (awarded/expected) from a reputed University in a discipline relevant to the project (mathematics, physics, computer science, cognitive sciences, genetics, neuroscience, bioinformatics, economics).

 How to apply